Volunteer Initial Training (VIT)

-Volunteer Initial Training is an extensive program that educates new CASA volunteers about the children and youth in foster care in Contra Costa County.
-It includes 40 hours of in-class instruction to ensure that our volunteers are able to provide quality advocacy to the children and youth we serve.
+Volunteer Initial Training is for our CASA Volunteer Advocates and is an extensive program that educates new Volunteer Advocates about the children and youth in foster care in Contra Costa County.
+It includes 36 hours of in-class instruction to ensure that our volunteers can provide quality advocacy to the children and youth we serve.

 Our training faculty includes experts in child welfare, law, and education.
 Topics include the juvenile dependency system, juvenile rights, Children and Family Services, child development and trauma, educational advocacy, domestic violence, and cultural sensitivity.
 Participants are given the opportunity to observe real case reviews.

 Volunteers are provided with the tools they need to advocate for children and youth who have experienced abuse, neglect, and the trauma of being removed from their families.

 Our volunteers report that training is both an eye-opening and a personal growth experience that leaves them feeling prepared to step into their new role.
 Training concludes with new Volunteer Advocates being sworn in as Officers of the Court by our local Juvenile Dependency Court Judges.